John J. McIntyre (politician)

-John Joseph McIntyre (December 17, 1904 – November 30, 1974) was a United States representative from Wyoming.
+John Joseph McIntyre (December 17, 1904 – November 30, 1974) was a lawyer, politician, United States representative from Wyoming and a justice of the Wyoming Supreme Court.

 Early years

 McIntyre was born on a farm in Dewey County, Oklahoma, attended grade schools at Ramona, Oklahoma, and graduated from the high school at Tulsa, and from the law department of the University of Colorado at Boulder in 1928.

 Legal career

 He was admitted to the bar in 1929 and commenced practice in Glenrock, Wyoming.
 He moved to Douglas, Wyoming in 1931 and continued the practice of law.
 He served as county and prosecuting attorney of Converse County from 1933 to 1936 and was special attorney for the United States Department of Justice at Washington, D.C. from 1936 to 1938.
 He was an associate attorney in the solicitor's office of the United States Department of Agriculture in Washington, 1938.
 He was a member of the Wyoming National Guard with the rank of captain from 1935 to 1941.